-Tea only has two main varieties, but as for cultivar, there are nearly thousands of them.
-Cultiver is an abbreviation of the phrase, 'cultivated variety.'
-It is a particular type of variety obtained by different cultivation methods, which include different processes.
+Tea only has two main varieties, but surprisingly, there are thousands of different and unique cultivars.
 The strain is taken from the Camellia sinensis tea plant and bred and cultivated with specific practices to get the desired characteristics in a plant.

 Gokou: Gokou has its particular sweet aroma and creamy texture.
 It is derived from the same word gokou from Chinese, meaning halo or nimbus.
 These plants are picked just after Yabukita cultivation during spring.